 These are Deutsche Bahn 's ticket policies for COVID-19 for the train from Munich to Lausanne:

-The above information was last checked on 15/10/2021.
-Remember to check the latest COVID-19 travel safety regulations for your train to Lausanne from Munich closer to your date of departure here.
+The information above was last checked on 20/01/2022.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train from Munich to Lausanne before travelling.

 The current restriction level for your return trip by train from Lausanne to Munich is: Partially open